Skip to main content

 These constraints ensure that the traceability hierarchy reflects your process requirements — for example, ensuring that SystemRequirement items can only be picked from documents of a specific type.

-The interaction between constraints defined at the entity type level and constraints defined on navigation properties should be verified against your specific domain model, as constraint resolution follows a layered evaluation approach.
+The interaction between constraints defined at the entity type level and constraints defined on navigation properties should be verified against your specific data model, as constraint resolution follows a layered evaluation approach.